hoplaahei/hoplaahei.github.io/_posts/2014-11-28-fix-gpt-boot-on-free-bsd-for-thinkpad-t520.md

 If you've struggled to get the install images working with legacy boot, get one of the UEFI images.
 Search for e.g.,: `FreeBSD-10.1-RELEASE-amd64-uefi-mini-memstick.img`.
 In `F1` setup at computer boot choose `Startup` -> `UEFI/Legacy Boot` -> `Both`.
 If booting from a USB image, you also need to make sure `Config` -> `USB` -> `USB UEFI BIOS Support` is Enabled.
 Also, in the Security tab you must make sure Secure Boot is not enabled (it should be off by default).

-Now boot from the UEFI usb (`F12` at startup).
+Now boot from the UEFI USB (`F12` at startup).
 Run the installation as normal, being sure to find and select GPT partitioning in the installer options.
 Now before rebooting choose to drop to a shell or press `Ctrl-F2` and login as root.

 When typing the below commands, you will need to replace `adaX` with e.g., `ada0` if it is the primary disk or, `ada1` if it is the secondary.
 Run: